 Joe's best images to date

-I recently got a Canon 10D and am just getting into Astrophotography after finishing AstroCalculator and OptiCalculator.
+I have a Canon 10D and am just getting into Astrophotography after finishing AstroCalculator and OptiCalculator.
 It was the natural extension to finally get a good camera and put my skills to the test.
 It has taken me years to finally acquire the basic level of equipment to be able to perform reasonable Astrophotography.
 I moved to San Diego to gain the clear skies and be able to see all the things in the sky I missed living in Northern Wisconsin.
 Now I can finally capture and share with you all the view I have here in San Diego County Hills from my back yard.
+WIth the almost completed Observatory I hope to finally solidly and semi-permanently mount and align my telescope for better alignment.
+I see Michael Covington's latest book covers Schmidt-Cassigrains like mine.

 Thanks for taking a look and hope to see you again maybe on the hiking trail, star gazing or back here at my site.
 To see more of my personal website see StarsGalore.